Lamden/lamden_things/README.md

 ## create_thing(thing_string: str, description: str)
 ### Arguments
 - thing_string: as string representation of the thing that is to be unique
+- name: A name for this thing, which will be unique to the contract (max 25chars).
+Names are formatted to lowercase and all spaces removed.
+This is done to enforce uniqueness.
-- description: a description of the unique thing
+- description: a description of the unique thing (max 128chars)
+- meta: A dictionary object for passing in meta info about the thing which is outside of the required thing data.

 ### Purpose
 Creates a unique thing in the smart contract

 ### Asserts
 - uid already exists in state
+- description exists and has a length <= 128
+- name exits, is unique, and has a length <= 25
+- thing_string exists

 ## buy_thing(uid: str):
 ### Arguments